Cardinal characteristics and countable Borel equivalence relations: Preliminaries

 \section{Preliminaries}

 In this section, we recall some basic facts and definitions from the theory of Borel equivalence relations.
+For a more complete resource on the subject, we refer the reader to \cite{gao}.

 A \emph{standard Borel space} is a measurable space $(X,\mathcal{B})$ such that $\mathcal{B}$ arises as the Borel $\sigma$-algebra of some Polish topology on $X$.
 Here a topological space is \emph{Polish} if it admits a complete, separable metric.
-If $A$ is any countable set, then the product of discrete topologies on $A^\omega$ is Polish.
-In particular, Cantor space $2^\omega$ and Baire space $\omega^\omega$ are Polish, as is $\RR$ in the usual topology.
+For example, Cantor space $2^\omega$ and Baire space $\omega^\omega$ are Polish, as is $\mathbb R$.
 The set $[\omega]^\omega$ of infinite subsets of $\omega$ can be viewed as a Borel subset of $2^\omega$, and hence as a standard Borel space in its own right.
 The appropriate notion of isomorphism in the context of standard Borel spaces is bimeasurable bijection, which we call \emph{Borel isomorphism}.
 By a classical result, any two uncountable standard Borel spaces are Borel isomorphic.
-This will allow us to view the standard Borel spaces $\RR$, $2^\omega$, $\omega^\omega$, and $[\omega]^\omega$ as equivalent, so that we may work on whichever is most convenient.
+This will allow us to view the standard Borel spaces $\mathbb R$, $2^\omega$, $\omega^\omega$, and $[\omega]^\omega$ as equivalent, so that we may work on whichever is most convenient.

-If $X=(X,\mathcal{B})$ is a standard Borel space, then an equivalence relation $E$ on $X$ is called \emph{Borel} if $E$ is Borel as a subset of $X\times X$.
-The Borel equivalence relation $E$ is called \emph{countable} if each of its equivalence classes is countable, \emph{finite} if each $E$-class is finite, and \emph{hyperfinite} if $E$ can be expressed as a countable increasing union $E=\bigcup_nF_n$ of finite Borel equivalence relations $F_n$.
+An equivalence relation $E$ on the standard Borel space $X$ is called \emph{Borel} if $E$ is Borel as a subset of $X\times X$.
+The Borel equivalence relation $E$ is \emph{countable} if each of its equivalence classes is countable, \emph{finite} if each $E$-class is finite, and \emph{hyperfinite} if it can be expressed as the union $E=\cup_nF_n$ of an increasing sequence of finite Borel equivalence relations $F_n$.